Get Started with the Edge Server REST API

 Optional flags for this mode:

-• --password PASSWORD — this password will be used, instead of being read from stdin.
-(This is less secure since the password will be captured in the shell history, and could be seen by other processes using tools like ps, but it’s useful in scripts.)
+--password PASSWORD— the command uses this password instead of reads it from stdin.
+(This is less secure since the shell history captures the password, and other processes using tools likepscan see it, but it’s useful in scripts.)

 htpasswd -nB <username>